Harold Sonny Ladoo: Biography

 Ladoo was born and grew up in an environment much like the world of his novels.
-He was born in Trinidad into extreme poverty, and immigrated to Toronto, Ontario, Canada, with his wife and son in 1968 to study English at the University of Toronto.
+He was born in Trinidad into extreme poverty, and immigrated to Toronto, Ontario, Canada, with his wife and son in 1968 to study English at Erindale College of the University of Toronto.
+He graduated with a Bachelor of Arts in 1973.

-It was during this time that he wrote his first and most notable novel, No Pain Like This Body, published in 1972.
+It was during his time in university that he wrote his first and most notable novel, No Pain Like This Body, published in 1972.
 Described by David Chariandy and "an unusually strong first novel", it is the vivid story of a young boy growing up in a small Caribbean rice-growing community.
 The book focuses on the day-to-day struggles of a single family through illness, storm, and violence during the August rainy season.
 The writing is raw and often naïve yet manages to create a visceral experience.

 His second book, Yesterdays (posthumously published, 1974), was a much more upbeat book about a young man attempting to launch a Hindu Mission to Canada.

 Ladoo's third book was intended to be the last part of a trilogy; however, in 1973, while on a visit home to his Calcutta Settlement, he was mysteriously killed and his body was found on the side of a road in Trinidad.